OpenHUTB/carla_doc/docs/tuto_D_create_sensor.md

 With this, the sensor registry now can do its magic to dispatch the right data to the right serializer.

-Now recompile CARLA, hopefully everything goes ok and no errors.
+Now recompile Carla, hopefully everything goes ok and no errors.
 Unfortunately, most of the errors here will be related to templates and the error messages can be a bit cryptic.